-When a car accident happens, emotions may be high, but there are important things that need to be taken care of at the scene of the accident and soon afterward.
+When an auto accident happens, emotions may be high, but there are important things that need to be taken care of at the scene of the accident and soon afterward.
 Below is a list of first steps that you should take if you are involved in an automobile accident in New York.

 One of the most important of those steps is to speak with an experienced car crash lawyer.
 At the Law Office of Cohen & Jaffe, LLP, our Long Island car accident attorneys will help you address urgent issues, such as car repairs, medical treatment and insurance problems.
 We will act swiftly and diligently to make sure that you receive full compensation for your injuries and losses.